 Writing a list of all the cool things to do in Wellington would require another blog post (or a dedicated Wellington blog), so I will save you from that because you want to know what SIM card and eSIM options are available at the airport.

-You can get a One NZ (formerly Vodafone) SIM card for between 29 NZD to 99 NZD at Auckland Airport (AKL).
+You can get a One NZ (formerly Vodafone) SIM card for between 29 NZD and 99 NZD at Auckland Airport (AKL).

 It is because mostly tourist SIM cards and plans are available at the airport.